Irish passport: Security features

-Passport Card
+Passport card

 A credit card-sized Passport Card was introduced on 5 October 2015.
 It was originally announced as being available in mid-July 2015 but was subsequently delayed.
 It conforms to international standards for biometric and machine readable travel documents promulgated by ICAO.

-Unlike the United States Passport Card, which cannot be used for international air travel or for land and sea travel outside North America, the Irish passport card can be used for air travel and throughout the European Economic Area and Switzerland and some non-EEA countries such as Albania, Bosnia and Herzegovina, Moldova, Montenegro, Kosovo, Montserrat (max.
-14 days in transit to a third country), Serbia, and the United Kingdom.
+Unlike the United States Passport Card, which cannot be used for international air travel or for land and sea travel outside North America, the Irish passport card can be used for air travel and throughout the European Economic Area and Switzerland and some non-EEA countries such as Albania, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, Montserrat (max.
+14 days in transit to a third country), North Macedonia, Serbia, and the United Kingdom.
 However, at introduction, it was only publicised as having been approved for entry and exit by countries in the EEA.
 A few days afterwards it was confirmed that Switzerland had given its approval.

 The Irish Passport Card is a passport in card format and is intended to be usable as a travel document in most European countries, in a similar way to national identity cards elsewhere in the EEA or the Russian internal passport with respect to travel to some countries and autonomous territories within the former USSR.
 It is largely treated in the same way as an identity card in several other EU countries, since that is what their laws call such cards.
 However, the IATA Timatic database used by airlines to find out document requirements lists the passport card as a separate document type.
-The card uses the designation "IP" in its machine readable zone (MRZ) (the "I" means identity card and the "P" is without meaning in the MRZ standard).
+The card uses the designation "IP" in its machine readable zone (MRZ) (the "I" means identity card and the "P" is undefined in the MRZ standard).
 Although ICAO began preparatory work on machine readable passport cards as early as 1968, Ireland was the first country to issue one for air travel and the Irish Minister for Foreign Affairs and Trade, Charles Flanagan, highlighted the novelty and utility of Ireland's Passport Card at its 2015 introduction.